Pricing Plan

 Frequently Asked Questions

-A fire risk assessment is a systematic evaluation of your property to identify potential fire hazards, assess the risks to occupants, and recommend measures to reduce those risks and ensure compliance with fire safety laws.
+A fire risk assessment report is a systematic evaluation of your property to identify potential fire hazards, assess the risks to occupants, and recommend measures to reduce those risks and ensure compliance with fire safety laws.

 Legally, fire risk assessments should be reviewed regularly, typically at least once a year, or whenever there are significant changes to the property or its use.